xcvzmoon/use-signalr-with-vue/README.md

 ## Overview

-A lightweight, type-safe Vue composable for seamless SignalR hub integration with automatic connection management and reactive event handling.
+A type-safe Vue composable for seamless SignalR hub integration with automatic connection management and reactive event handling.

 ## Prerequisites